csev/dj4e/assn/dj4e_autos.md

 the shorter form like the Auto views.
 (<a href="https://github.com/csev/dj4e-samples/blob/main/autos/views.py" target="_blank">Example</a>)

-* In your `views.py` file, you should *not* simply use the code for the `Make` views.
-You should rewrite the `Make` views using the same patterns as the `Auto` views.
-If you don't use the generic edit views on your `Make` views you will need to define the appropriate `MakeForm` in your `forms.py` just like in the sample code.
-The best approach is to build your `views.py` *without* using a `forms.py` - but you can do it either way.
+* In your `views.py` file, you can start out using the `Make` views from the sample code, but once you have the application working, you should come back and rewrite the `Make` views using the same patterns as the `Auto` views.
+If you switch to the pattern in the `Autos` views and use the generic edit views on your `Make` views you no longer need to have a `MakeForm` or `forms.py`.
+You can either write the long version of the views or the short version of the views - the long version is easier to code but more challenging to understand.

 * Run the `python manage.py check` until you see no errors